-Thankfully, the doctors themselves recommend a host of home remedies that are easily available in every kitchen.
-From rubbing potatoes on your skin to dipping in an oatmeal bath, here are a few unusual and effective ways to ease the pain of your sunburn.
+And if you still get a little too much sun?
+The doctors themselves recommend a host of home remedies that are easily available in every kitchen.
+From rubbing potatoes on your skin to dipping in an oatmeal bath, here are the most effective ways to ease the pain of your sunburn.

 PS: It’s not just about the sunburn.
 These remedies are also good for all post-sun time.
 Any prolonged exposure to the sun can irritate our skin and leave it vulnerable to premature ageing.

 So, slather on these pantry staples as a post-sun soother for damage control even when you are not actually burnt to a crisp!

 Burn-fighting effect: The plain old potato is great at relieving pain and inflammation, making it a perfect quick-fix for sunburnt skin.
 The juices from a raw potato help strengthen the upper layer of the skin, even out its colour and provide moisture to dry areas.
 Plus, potato’s starchy compounds help take the sting out of a sunburn.
 Who knew?